Internet in South Korea

-About 49 million people in South Korea (or 97.0% of the population) use the Internet.
-The country has the world's fastest average internet connection speed.
-South Korea has consistently ranked first in the UN ICT Development Index since the index's launch.
+South Korea was one of the first countries in the world to universally adopt broadband Internet connections.
+As of January 2025, there were about 50.4 million internet users in South Korea, or 97.4% of the population.
+South Korea long had the world's fastest average internet connection speed, but its global ranking subsequently declined; by late 2022 its average fixed broadband download speed of 171.12 Mbps placed it 34th worldwide according to Ookla's Speedtest data, down from 2nd in 2019.
+As of mid-2024, it ranked 31st for fixed broadband and 6th for mobile internet speeds.
+South Korea has consistently ranked first in the United Nations (UN) ICT Development Index since the index's launch.
 The government established policies and programs that facilitated the rapid expansion and use of broadband.
 The country has 97.6% of the population owning a smartphone, which is the highest in the world.

 It is recorded that Kilnam Chon played a major role in the introduction of the Internet to South Korea.

 Kilnam Chon said in an interview that in 1982 he started a South Korean network development project.

 The first Internet message sent from South Korea to the world was done by Hyunje Park in 1990.

 It is recorded that the e-mail—"I am Hyunje Park from Korea.
 Anyone who sees this e-mail, please reply."—sent by Hyunje Park received a reply—"I am Torben at the University of Hawaiʻi, United States.
 Congratulations.
 You are now connected to the Internet."—soon after.